A complete Assembler, BASIC and 'C' Development Suite for the Atari Jaguar

 available to C and ASM too.
 The syntax for those will be

 different when calling JagStudio functions.
+If you are unsure the

 This is not designed to be a comprehensive guide - it only